 Sharp increases in car prices have contributed significantly to the high inflation this year.
 The consumer price index for new vehicles surged 7.6 percent annually in August, while the price index for used cars and trucks soared 31.9 percent over the same period.

-Los Angeles and Long Beach, the two busiest U.S. ports, have also experienced extraordinary congestion partly due to the closures of plants and ports in Asia.
+Los Angeles and Long Beach, the two busiest U.S. ports, have also experienced extraordinary congestion partly due to backlogs caused by the closures of plants and ports in Asia.

 China’s Meishan terminal at the Ningbo-Zhoushan Port, the world’s third-busiest container port, was closed for two weeks in August following a month-long shutdown of China’s Yantian Port in late May.